Skip to content

 Request([Query Request]) --> Route{Query Type}

-Scan queries can specify ranges to filter data efficiently at the storage level.
+SCAN queries can specify ranges to filter at storage level.

 ConceptDescription